Girgias/php-rfcs/container-offset-behaviour.md

 existence checks via the null coalesce operator `??`, but existence checks with ``isset()`` and ``empty()`` remain silent.

+// TODO: Inform about bug where isset() is false but if you read you can access the value

 ##### Other strings

 Non-numeric, numeric float, and leading numeric float